The Battle of Yellow Tavern (May 11, 1864) was a cavalry engagement during Ulysses S. Grant's Overland Campaign.

 Lee recognized the critical consequences of allowing Grant to position Meade’s army between Lee’s army and Richmond.
 Thus, on May 8, the race was on to Spotsylvania.
 Unfortunately for the Federals, the Rebels reached the community first, enabling them to establish superior defensive positions.
 From May 8 through May 21, the two armies built networks of complex trenches and engaged in a series of give-and-take battles around Spotsylvania that again resulted in high casualties.

-Hoping to cause confusion among the Southerners during the Battle of Spotsylvania Court House, Grant dispatched Major General Philip Sheridan's cavalry corps on a raid of Southern communication and supply lines near Richmond.
-Lee immediately sent General James Ewell Brown Stuart's cavalry in pursuit.
+Hoping to cause confusion among the Southerners during the Battle of Spotsylvania Court House, Grant dispatched Major General Philip Sheridan’s cavalry corps on a raid of Southern communication and supply lines near Richmond.
+Lee immediately sent General James Ewell Brown Stuart’s cavalry in pursuit.
 On May 11, the Confederates intercepted the Federals at Yellow Tavern, Virginia.
-Union soldiers outnumbered the Confederates and forced them to retreat.
-In the battle, Stuart was mortally wounded.
-Combined casualties amounted to 800 men.
+Union soldiers outnumbered the Confederates and forced them to retreat following a spirited engagement.

 2nd Regiment Ohio Volunteer Cavalry